 - As a Mountain Cur ages, they may start to exhibit signs of hip dysplasia or arthritis.
 Starting your Mountain Cur on a glucosamine chondroitin supplement can help keep their joints happy and healthy.

 Diet and Nutrition

 Mountain Curs are very active dogs and as such have a higher caloric requirement than other dog breeds.
-If feeding a commercial dog food, ensure that your are feeding a line that is suitable for your dog's life stage.
+If feeding a commercial dog food, ensure that it's suitable for your dog's life stage.
 Currently AAFCO, the governing board that oversees all commercial pet food, only recognizes 'Growth', 'Adult Maintenance', 'Gestation/Lactation', and 'All Life Stages'.
-Generally an adult Mountain Cur will need to eat about 2 C of food a day.
-For easier digestion, this should be divided into at least two meals a day.
-If you have concerns about possibly overfeeding your dog, your vet can help you calculate exactly how many kcals a day your dog needs.
-From there you can look on your bag of dog food to determine how many kcals are in a cup of food and then use that to determine exactly how much food your dog should be eating in a day.

 More Dog Breeds and Further Research

-Before you bring a Mountain Cur into your home do your research.
+Before you bring a Mountain Cur into your home, it's important to do your research.
 Talk to other owners of the breed, speak to reputable breeders, and consider if your lifestyle and/or living situation would be suitable for a Mountain Cur.

 There are a variety of dog breeds out there.
-With the right research, you can select the breed that is perfect for your family.
+With the right research, you can select the one that is perfect for your family.